jonnyarnold/learning-ruby/1-MyStory.md

 One day, Jonny and Sarah went to space!
 They saw stars and flew past the moon.
 Jonny played tennis with an alien and Sarah drove the spaceship back to Earth.
 ```

-We want to be able to tell the computer the names of the people in the story when we press *Play*, so we need to replace the names in the story with *person1* and *person2*:
+We want to be able to tell the computer the names of the people in the story when we press *Run*, so we need to replace the names in the story with *person1* and *person2*:

 ```
 One day, person1 and person2 went to space!
 They saw stars and flew past the moon. person1 played tennis with an alien and person2 drove the spaceship back to Earth.